hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 Appreciating diversity in a business sense—I’m not commenting on the other meaning of that phrase here—has been a fairly successful model for me.
-I don’t want to waste my or my clients' time by selling them an ideology.
+I don’t want to waste my or my clients’ time by selling them an ideology.
 There are plenty of other people who will happily fill that role.

 And with that I wish you a great day and hope to see you around soon!